-Digital multimeters, volt meters, and electrical meters
+Digital multimeters, electrical meters, and volt meters

 Fluke Digital Multimeters (DMMs) are on more tool belts, finding more problems, than any other test tools.
 Each industrial meter is tested to the extreme: drop, shock, humidity, you name it.
 Every Fluke Digital Multimeter gives you what you need: accurate measurements; consistent, reliable performance; attention to safety; and the strongest warranty available.